markjprice/web-dev-net9/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 3, 2025](https://github.com/markjprice/web-dev-net9/issues/8).

+This section is about trying to find out what path is configured as an endpoint when you call the `UseMigrationsEndPoint` extension method.
+We already know what calling the `UseMigrationsEndPoint` extension method does conceptually: it configures a route that if called, triggers a database migration.
+What we don't know is what the relative path is for that route.

 In the fourth paragraph, I wrote, "You can find the source code for the `UseMigrationsEndPoint` extension method at the following link: https://github.com/dotnet/aspnetcore/blob/main/src/Middleware/Diagnostics.EntityFrameworkCore/src/MigrationsEndPointOptions.cs#L18."

 But we do not care about the source code for the `UseMigrationsEndPoint` extension method itself.
-We just want to know the relative path that it uses.
+We just want to know the relative path that it uses for its endpoint.

 So the link is correct, because it shows us what the path is defined by a property on the `MigrationsEndPointOptions` class named `DefaultPath`.
-But the description is misleading, so in the next edition I will write, "You can find the source code for the relative path used by the `UseMigrationsEndPoint` extension method at the following link: https://github.com/dotnet/aspnetcore/blob/main/src/Middleware/Diagnostics.EntityFrameworkCore/src/MigrationsEndPointOptions.cs#L18."
+But the description is misleading.
+In the next edition I will write, "You can find the source code for the relative path used by the `UseMigrationsEndPoint` extension method at the following link: https://github.com/dotnet/aspnetcore/blob/main/src/Middleware/Diagnostics.EntityFrameworkCore/src/MigrationsEndPointOptions.cs#L18."